Find out which medical alert system is best for you…

 For many, it's hard to know where to start.
 We've published a lot of helpful articles here on The Senior List® to help guide you along the way.
 Here are 3 good rules to follow as you go down this path.
 First, after doing some research based on your individual needs, narrow down your choices to a top 3 list.
 Second, don't make these mistakes when purchasing a medical alert system, we see these a lot.
 Third, make sure you ask these questions when speaking to each of your top 3 medical alert providers.

-Finally, if you didn't jump to any of the aforementioned posts, remember this: Do not sign a long-term contract that doesn't allow you to exit the agreement with little or no penalty.
+Finally, if you didn't jump to any of the aforementioned articles, remember this: Do not sign a long-term contract that doesn't allow you to exit the agreement with little or no penalty.
 You must understand the termination provisions explicitly (if nothing else) so you're not stuck paying a monthly bill when you no longer need the service, or if you've chosen the wrong medical alert provider.
-If you want to short list, here is a recent recommended list of medical alert providers, but that doesn't mean you shouldn't follow all of the rules I mentioned above.

 Everything to Know About Medical Alert Systems